Maximal entries of elements in certain matrix monoids: Proof of Theorem

 \begin{lemma} Suppose that $M\in SL_2(\mathbb{N}_0)$ and let $M'\in\mathcal{T}^{(u,v)}(M;n)$ for some $n>0$.
 Then $M'$ is either $u$-LD or $v$-UD. \end{lemma}

 \begin{proof} If $M'\in\mathcal{T}^{(u,v)}(M;n)$, then either $M'=L_uM''$ or $M'=R_vM''$ for some $M''\in\mathcal{T}^{(u,v)}(M;n-1)$.
 By Lemma~\ref{uld1}, the result follows. \end{proof}

 At this time we consider two separate cases.
 In the first case we assume that $u\geq v\geq 2$ and in the second that $u\geq v=1$.
-The proof of the first case is fairly straightforward and mimics many of the parts in the Bromberg et al. proof~\cite{BSV} in the case $u=v\geq 2$.
+The proof of the first case is fairly straightforward and mimics many of the parts in the Bromberg, Shpilrain, and Vdovina proof~\cite{BSV}.
 The second case is more involved and requires a somewhat different approach.